Mosquito Control Across DFW

 How fast can the crew handle mosquito work?

-Most mosquito jobs across the DFW metroplex are scheduled within 24 to 48 hours; active infestations move to same-day when route load allows.
+Most mosquito jobs across the DFW metroplex are scheduled within 24 to 48 hours.
+Active infestations are often handled same-day when the local provider's route allows — final scheduling is set by the independent provider that takes the call.

 What's the process for mosquito control?